 Divorce Compliance Issues

-with the divorce court orders.
-This non-compliance can happen any number
+by your ex-spouse with the divorce court orders.
+This non-compliance can

-of ways and forces the complying spouse to again take legal action.
-In
+happen any number of ways and forces the complying spouse to again take

-many cases, once the court is aware of the non-compliance, it can take
+legal action.
+In many cases, once the court is aware of the non-compliance,

 Whether you have been affected by your ex-spouses non-compliance or are

 facing penalties due to allegations of non-compliance, my firm can help.
 At